ch-shin/ch-shin.github.io/index.md

 I am a fourth-year PhD student in Computer Science at University of Wisconsin-Madison, where I am fortunate to be advised by [Frederic Sala](https://pages.cs.wisc.edu/~fredsala/).
 Before that, I was a master's student at [Seoul National University](https://convergence.snu.ac.kr/), where I was lucky to learn deep learning, exploratory data analysis, and entrepreneurship from [Wonjong Rhee](https://drl.snu.ac.kr/people/professor).
 Prior to that, I received B.A in [Psychology](http://psych.snu.ac.kr/) and B.S. in [Computer Science and Engineering](https://cse.snu.ac.kr/) from [Seoul National University](https://en.snu.ac.kr/).

-My primary research interests lie in the field of machine learning and data science.
-I am working on weak supervision and data-centric AI.
-These days, I am mainly interested in inference time intervention using data geometry, statistics, and optimal transport.
+My primary research interests lie in the field of machine learning and data-centric AI.
+These days, I am working on the inference time adaptation of foundation models (LLM, VLM, etc.).

 ### News

+* (Dec.
+2023) Our [paper on robustifying foundation models](https://neurips.cc/virtual/2023/76545) was a **best paper award honorable mention** at the NeurIPS [R0-FoMo workshop](https://sites.google.com/view/r0-fomo)!
 * (Oct.
 2023) A course team project on data wrangling with LLM using retrieval-based in-context examples is accepted at NeurIPS 2023 TRL workshop!
 * (Oct.
 2023) New preprint on [utilizing knowledge from language model for zero-shot classification](https://arxiv.org/abs/2309.04344)!
 It's accepted at NeurIPS 2023 R0-FoMo workshop!
 * (Sep.
 2023) Our paper on [fair weak supervision](https://drl.snu.ac.kr/people/professor) accepted at NeurIPS 2023!
 * (Sep.
-2023) Our team won [datacomp competition filtering track (small)](https://ch-shin.github.io/assets/ICCV23_Workshop_Sprocket_Lab_DataComp.pdf)!
+2023) Our team won [DataComp competition filtering track (small)](https://ch-shin.github.io/assets/ICCV23_Workshop_Sprocket_Lab_DataComp.pdf)!
 * (Oct.
 2022) My internship project on [efficient use of crowd sourced labels](https://neurips2022-enlsp.github.io/papers/paper_21.pdf) accepted at NeurIPS 2022 ENLSP-II workshop!
 * (Jun.
 2022) Started my summer internship at Twitter!
 * (Jan.
 2022) Our paper on [applying weak supervision to any metric spaces](https://arxiv.org/pdf/2112.03865.pdf) accepted at ICLR 2022!